chemfiles/chemfiles/doc/capi/index.rst

 C interface reference
 =====================

-The C interface is define in the ``chemfiles.h`` header, which should be included in all the programs using chemfiles.
-All the functions and enums have a ``chfl_`` prefix indicating the provenance of the functions.
-The types are defined as opaque pointer types, in all caps.
-The following types are defined:
+The C interface is define in the ``chemfiles.h``, in which all the functions and enums have a ``chfl_`` prefix for namespacing.
+Main chemfiles types are the following opaque pointer types:

 * :ref:`CHFL_TRAJECTORY <capi-trajectory>` maps to the :ref:`Trajectory <class-Trajectory>` class;
 * :ref:`CHFL_FRAME <capi-frame>` maps to the :ref:`Frame <class-Frame>` class;